MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

 Both online environments and on-premises instances can emit telemetry to [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)].

 > [!TIP]
-> As an AL developer, you can craft custom telemetry messages directly from AL using the [Feature Telemetry* codeunit](https://github.com/microsoft/BCApps/tree/main/src/System%20Application/App/Telemetry) in the System Application or by using the [LogMessage Method](../developer/methods-auto/session/session-logmessage-string-string-verbosity-dataclassification-telemetryscope-string-string-string-string-method.md) directly.
+> As an AL developer, you can craft custom telemetry messages directly from AL using the [Feature Telemetry codeunit](https://github.com/microsoft/BCApps/tree/main/src/System%20Application/App/Telemetry) in the System Application or by using the [LogMessage Method](../developer/methods-auto/session/session-logmessage-string-string-verbosity-dataclassification-telemetryscope-string-string-string-string-method.md).

 ## Available telemetry